Smooth Fano polytopes arising from finite directed graphs: Fano polytopes arising from finite directed graphs

 Hereafter, we assume that every arrow of $G$ appears in a directed cycle in $G$.
 Notice that by this condition, $G$ has a nonhomogeneous cycle since every directed cycle is nonhomogeneous.

 \begin{Example}{\em Let $G$ be a directed graph on the vertex set $\{1,2,3\}$ with the arrow set $\{(1,2),(2,1),(2,3),(3,1)\}$.
 Then $G$, $\rho(\vec{e})$'s and $\Pc_G$ are as Figure \ref{example1}:

-Remark that the arrows $(1,2),(2,3),(3,1)$ and the arrows $(1,2),(2,1)$ form directed cycles.
+Remark that the arrows $(1,2),(2,3),(3,1)$ (resp. the arrows $(1,2),(2,1)$) form a directed cycle of length three (resp. length two).
 In the picture of $\Pc_G$, we ignore the third coordinate of each integer point.
-Then the convex polytope $\Pc_G$ of this example becomes a smooth (in particular, terminal and Gorenstein) Fano polytope of dimension two. }\end{Example}
+Then the convex polytope $\Pc_G$ of this example becomes a smooth (in particular, terminal and reflexive) Fano polytope of dimension two. }\end{Example}

-\begin{Remark}{\em In \cite{HibiH}, terminal Gorenstein Fano polytopes $\Qc_P$ arising from finite partially ordered sets $P$ are introduced.
-Let $P=\{y_1,\ldots,y_d\}$ be a partially ordered set and $\widehat{P}=P \union \{y_0,y_{d+1}\}$, where $y_0=\hat{0}$ and $y_{d+1}=\hat{1}$.
-Then we can regard $\hat{P}$ as the directed graph on the vertex set $\{0,1,\ldots,d+1\}$ with the arrow set Identifying $0$ with $d+1$ as the same vertex, we obtain a directed graph $G_P$ on the vertex set $\{1,\ldots,d+1\}$.
+\begin{Remark}{\em In \cite{HibiH}, terminal reflexive polytopes $\Qc_P$ arising from finite partially ordered sets $P$ are introduced.
+Let $P=\{y_1,\ldots,y_d\}$ be a partially ordered set and $\widehat{P}=P \cup \{y_0,y_{d+1}\}$, where $y_0=\hat{0}$ and $y_{d+1}=\hat{1}$.
+Then we can regard $\hat{P}$ as a directed graph on the vertex set $\{0,1,\ldots,d+1\}$ with the arrow set Identifying $0$ with $d+1$ as the same vertex, we obtain a directed graph $G_P$ on the vertex set $\{1,\ldots,d+1\}$.
 Then $\Qc_P$ is nothing but $\Pc_{G_P}$.
-Therefore, terminal Gorenstein Fano polytopes associated with directed graphs are a natural generalization of those defined in \cite{HibiH}.
-We can study these polytopes in Section 2 in the similar way. }\end{Remark}
+Therefore, terminal reflexive polytopes associated with directed graphs are a natural generalization of those defined in \cite{HibiH}.
+We can study these polytopes in Section 2 in a similar way. }\end{Remark}